roots/bud/packages/typings/README.md

 ## Details

 These types are included separately to allow framework packages and the core framework to reference types bi-directionally without producing cyclical dependency issues.

-The `packages` directory exists as a merged namespace for frequently utilized, shared, or otherwise fundamental typings.

 ## Contributing